aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 8. Refresh the stack creation page until you see the stack to be in the `CREATE_COMPLETE` status.

 Congratulations!
-You have learned how to use intrinsic function references for the `DeletionPolicy`attribute; you can also use them with the `UpdateReplacePolicy` attribute as well.
-In the next part, you will learn how to use another language extension: `Fn::ToJsonString`.
+You have learned how to use intrinsic function references for the `DeletionPolicy` attribute; you can also use them with the `UpdateReplacePolicy` attribute as well.
+In the next part, you'll learn how to use another language extension: `Fn::ToJsonString`.

 ### Part 2